Building a Commercial Excellence Roadmap in the United States

 - Identify strengths, weaknesses, and gaps in commercial capabilities

 U.S. context: Many American firms excel in sales execution but lag in cross-functional integration.
-A maturity assessment highlights these imbalances.
+A maturity assessment highlights these imbalances and enables organizations to make informed decisions about their commercial strategy.

 Step 2: Define a Clear Commercial Excellence Vision